What is a smart power strip? How adopting them at home could save you energy.

 Best smart power strip brands and models

-There are many brands and models of smart power strip.
-One important factor for your use is compatibility with your existing smart home system (Google Home, Apple HomeKit, Samsung SmartThings, Amazon Alexa, etc.).
+Start with models compatible with your existing smart home system (Google Home, Apple HomeKit, Samsung SmartThings, Amazon Alexa, etc.).
 Then make sure the device matches your needs and tech savviness.
 And, if you’re going to use a smart strip with high-power-usage devices or appliances, make sure the power strip is rated properly for overload and surge protection.

 See how much you can save with home energy changes